 The weather at Seljalandsfoss is much like the rest of Iceland, with summer being the warmest season and temperatures ranging from 46F (8°C) to 54F (14.5C).
 If you’re looking to experience the Midnight Sun, June to July is the perfect time to visit.

 You’ll also be treated to an all-natural magic lights show, which occurs when the aurora borealis appear in the sky.
-Regardless of the season, make sure you bring a jacket as temperatures can get quite cold.
+Regardless of the season, bring a jacket, as temperatures can get quite cold.
 Layers are also key, as it never really gets too hot in Iceland.
-Pants that are waterproof are also recommended, as rain is common.
+Waterproof pants are also recommended, as rain is common.